ezylang/EvalEx/docs/concepts/datatypes.md

 ### DATE_TIME

-Any instance of _java.time.LocalDate_, _java.time.Instant_ or _java.time.ZoneDateTime_ will automatically be converted to a _DATE_TIME_ datatype.
+Any instance of _java.time.LocalDate_, _java.time.LocalDateTime_, _java.time.ZoneDateTime_ or _java.time.OffsetDateTime_ will automatically be converted to
+a _DATE_TIME_ datatype.
 Conversion will be done by using the current time zone id on the input object.